Life of William Shakespeare: Shakespeare myths

 Several hypotheses have been put forth to account for his life during this time, and a number of accounts are given by his earliest biographers.

 According to Shakespeare's first biographer Nicholas Rowe, Shakespeare fled Stratford after he got in trouble for poaching deer from local squire Thomas Lucy, and that he then wrote a scurrilous ballad about Lucy.
 It is also reported, according to a note added by Samuel Johnson to the 1765 edition of Rowe's Life, that Shakespeare minded the horses for theatre patrons in London.
 Johnson adds that the story had been told to Alexander Pope by Rowe.

-In his Brief Lives, written 1669–96, John Aubrey reported that Shakespeare had been a "schoolmaster in the country" on the authority of William Beeston, son of Christopher Beeston, who had acted with Shakespeare in Every Man in His Humour (1598) as a fellow member of the Lord Chamberlain's Men.
+In his Brief Lives, written 1669–1696, John Aubrey reported that Shakespeare had been a "schoolmaster in the country" on the authority of William Beeston, son of Christopher Beeston, who had acted with Shakespeare in Every Man in His Humour (1598) as a fellow member of the Lord Chamberlain's Men.

 Later speculation

 In a 1973 book, W. Nicholas Knight presented a theory that Shakespeare pursued a legal career, finding evidence of such training in his written works.
-But a review of the book in Shakespeare Quarterly criticized Dr. Knight for a "lack of scholarly objectivity."
+But a review of the book in Shakespeare Quarterly criticised Dr. Knight for a "lack of scholarly objectivity."

 In 1985 E. A. J. Honigmann proposed that Shakespeare acted as a schoolmaster in Lancashire, on the evidence found in the 1581 will of a member of the Houghton family, referring to plays and play-clothes and asking his kinsman Thomas Hesketh to take care of "William Shakeshaft, now dwelling with me".
 Honigmann proposed that John Cottam, Shakespeare's reputed last schoolmaster, recommended the young man.

 Another idea is that Shakespeare may have joined Queen Elizabeth's Men in 1587, after the sudden death of actor William Knell in a fight while on a tour which later took in Stratford.
 Samuel Schoenbaum speculates that, "Maybe Shakespeare took Knell's place and thus found his way to London and stage-land."
 Shakespeare's father John, as High Bailiff of Stratford, was responsible for the acceptance and welfare of visiting theatrical troupes.